-Vörös, Imre (2015) "Hungary's Constitutional Evolution During the Last 25 years", Südosteuropa, Special Issue, Hungary's Path Toward an Illiberal System, Vol. 63, No. 2, 173-200

-Score 3 Local councils have no constitutional right of implementation autonomy, and all their activities and responsibilities are monitored and can be challenged by the Department of Local Government.
+Vörös, I. (2015) Hungary's Constitutional Evolution During the Last 25 years, in: Südosteuropa 63(2), 173-200.
+Malta Local councils have no constitutional right of implementation autonomy, and all their activities and responsibilities are monitored and can be challenged by the Department of Local Government.
 All by-laws have to be approved by the central government and decisions taken may be rescinded.
 These constraints are intentional, to prevent local councils from assuming responsibilities independent from the central government or adopting policies which conflict with those of the central government.

-Score 3 Autonomy of subnational units is often curtailed by fiscal measures enforced from the central level.
-The allocation of discretionary financial transfers and investment projects to municipalities and counties along partian lines has persisted throughout the period under review.

-Score 3 Whereas the Radičová government favored decentralization, the Fico government has pursued a hands-on approach limiting the constitutional discretion of subnational governments.
-The government's plans to streamline the administration have raised concerns that the role of subnational self-governments might be further limited.
+Consequently local councils intent on taking decisions that conflict with central government, for instance in the area of local planning, have to resort to sui generis tactics, often working with civil society organizations, in order to support the views of the locality.
+Romania Autonomy of subnational units is often curtailed by fiscal measures enforced from the central level.
+The allocation of discretionary financial transfers and investment projects to municipalities and counties along partisan lines has continued under the Ciolos government.
+Another problem is that allocations are often made with considerable delay, which affects the capacity of subnational units to initiate and complete projects.
+This problem seems to be especially pronounced in the predominantly Hungarian counties of Transylvania, Covasna and Harghita.
+Slovakia Unlike its predecessor, the second Fico government pursued a hands-on approach limiting the constitutional discretion of subnational governments.
+The government's plans to streamline the administration raised concerns that the role of subnational self-governments might be further limited.
 Critics fear that that the creation of the new district offices will lead to a concentration of power and a further politicization of local government bodies.

-Score 2 While the autonomy of subnational self-governments is nominally guaranteed by the constitution - which requires that the government provides them with all legislative, regulatory and financial means to accomplish their tasks - in practice, particularly in the period under review, subnational self-governments had very few means at their disposal.
-The government narrowed the scope of discretion of subnational self-governments because the state's finances were on the brink of collapse, a prospect that came too close to becoming a reality in the summer of 2015.
+Under the new coalition government, no changes have been introduced so far.
+Greece Score 2 While the autonomy of subnational self-governments is nominally guaranteed by the constitution - which requires that the government provides them with all legislative, regulatory and financial means to accomplish their tasks - in practice, particularly in the period under review, subnational self-governments had very few means at their disposal.
+The government narrowed the scope of discretion of subnational selfgovernments because the state's finances were on the brink of collapse, a prospect that came too close to becoming a reality in the summer of 2015.
+Moreover, in the period under review, a few municipalities in the region of Attica (the Greater Athens Area), e.g. the Salamis municipality and the Acharnes municipality, declared official bankruptcy and the government rescued them financially while imposing further restrictions on their implementation autonomy.
+Citation: